jessicarush/react-notes/create_react_app.md

 doAnother()
 ```

 Note that in the `... from './extras'`, the `./` indicates that the module is located in the same directory as this file.
-If you were exclude the `./`, the import would be looking for the module in the `node_modules` directory which is why, for example, we see React importing from just `'react'`.
+If you were to exclude the `./`, the import would be looking for the module in the `node_modules` directory which is why, for example, we see React importing from just `'react'`.

 ## Conventions